-The manner in which h tags are used has always been a topic of debate, trials and experiments.
-You will find varied opinions on not only how to use h tags and how often to use them.
+The manner in which h tags are used has always been a topic of experiment and debate.
+You will find varied opinions on how to use h tags and how often to use them.
 There is also mixed opinion on how important h tags are to your SERPs (search engine ranking positions).
 We will explore some common questions Webmasters find themselves asking each other.

-What is a h tag/element?
+What is an h tag/element?

 Why are h tags important to visitors who come onto your website?